-Create a Custom MariaDB Container with Raspberry PI and Docker
+Create a Custom MariaDB Container with Raspberry PI and Docker (32-bit)

 What We Need

-As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all the needed hardware, so that at the end you will be able to evaluate overall costs and decide if to continue with the project or remove them from the shopping cart.
 So, hardware will be only:

-- Raspberry PI (including proper power supply or using a smartphone micro usb charger with at least 3A)
+- Raspberry PI Computer Board (including proper power supply or using a smartphone micro USB charger with at least 3A)

-- micro SD card (at least 16 GB, at least class 10)
+- high speed micro SD card (at least 16 GB, at least class 10)

 I’ll be using a Raspberry PI 3 model A+, but this guide applies also to newer Raspberry PI boards.